 The Department of Civil Engineering and Engineering Mechanics offers a graduate program leading to the degree of Master of Science (M.S.) in Civil Engineering and Engineering Mechanics.
 The Master of Science degree is awarded upon the satisfactory completion of a minimum of 30 points of credit of approved graduate study extending over at least two semesters.
 There is no requirement for an M.S. thesis, but students have the option to work for a total of up to 6 points of credit on independent research that can be considered as the equivalent of an M.S. thesis.

-The M.S. program is very flexible and includes concentrations in structural engineering, geotechnical engineering, construction engineering and management, urban sustainability, engineering mechanics, forensic structural engineering, or any combination thereof.
+The M.S. program is very flexible and includes concentrations in structural engineering, geotechnical engineering, construction engineering and management, environmental engineering and water resources, engineering mechanics, forensic structural engineering, or any combination thereof.
 There are no required courses at the M.S. level.
 Every student is assigned a faculty member as an academic advisor.
 Student and advisor meet regularly and plan together the sequence of courses that best fit the student’s interests.
 While a suitable M.S. program will necessarily entail some degree of specialization, the program of study established between the student and the advisor should be well balanced, including basic subjects of broad importance as well as theory and applications.
 Students may take graduate-level courses from across various concentrations within the department.

 An M.S. applicant who lacks essential undergraduate training in Civil Engineering and Engineering Mechanics will be required to strengthen or supplement her/his undergraduate work by taking certain undergraduate courses before proceeding to graduate study.
 No graduate credit (that is, credit toward the minimum 30-point requirement for the Master of Science degree) will be allowed for such subjects.
 As part of the application review process, the department determines if an applicant would be required to complete undergraduate courses.